bgreenlee/bgreenlee.github.io/_pages/sublime-text.md

 layout: page-forkme
 title: Sublime Text
 ---
-<p class="message">This guide was originally written as a presentation given internally at Etsy.
-Hopefully I've scrubbed all the Etsy-specific bits.</p>
 <p class="message">I welcome any edits and additions to this guide.
 Click the "Fork me on GitHub" ribbon on the right to get to the source.</p>

 ## Table of Contents